In combined state, carbon occurs as:

 (b) Carbon dioxide turns moist blue litmus red.
 This shows that the gas is acidic in nature.

 (c) When carbon dioxide is passed through lime water first in small amounts it turns lime water milky.
 This is due to the formation of insoluble calcium carbonate.
 When excess of the gas is passed through the solution milkiness disappears.
-This is due to the formation of a soluble bicarbonate.
+This is due to the formation of soluble calcium bicarbonate.

 (e) Carbon dioxide gas is dissolved in water under pressure to give soda water.
 When a soda water bottle is opened, the pressure is released and the bottled gas escapes with a brisk effervescence that adds a fizz to the drink.